Dorita Fairlie Bruce: Largs and the Firth of Clyde Area

-Largs and the Firth of Clyde Area is the central landscape in Bruce's work, the scene of nearly half her books.
+Largs and the Firth of Clyde Area is the central landscape in Bruce's work - the scene of nearly half her books.
 Ayrshire is known as 'Brigshire' in the Springdale books.
-Largs itself is a pleasant seaside resort with a beautiful view of the Firth of Clyde, The Cumbrae Islands, and, in fine weather, the distant peaks of Arran.
-This is the 'Redchurch' of the Springdale and St. Bride's books, and the 'Colmskirk' of the Colmskirk novels, both names obviously derived from the parish church, St. Columba's, built in 1892 by red sandstone and quite a landmark with its lofty spire.
+Largs itself is a seaside resort with a view of the Firth of Clyde, The Cumbrae Islands, and, in fine weather, the distant peaks of Arran.
+This is the 'Redchurch' of the Springdale and St. Bride's books, and the 'Colmskirk' of the Colmskirk novels, both names derived from the parish church, St. Columba's, built in 1892 by red sandstone and a landmark with its lofty spire.

 A visitor may follow the Springdale or Colmskirk characters along the streets of Largs and its surroundings.
 Four of the 'Springdale' houses still lie along Greenock Rd, just N of the church, though what must have been the 'Rowans' is now mostly hidden behind Nardini's Restaurant.